The Do’s and Don’ts of Eyebrow Microblading

 To help you get a better understanding of the procedure, here are a few things you should know about eyebrow microblading:

-You should ask the technician what products you should or shouldn’t use after the eyebrow microblading treatment.
-Many professional technicians suggest that you should stop using the following in your skincare routine right after the treatment:
+You should ask the technician what products you should or shouldn’t use after the eyebrow microblading session.
+Many professional technicians suggest that you should stop using the following in your skincare routine right after the session: